WhySooooFurious/The-Mac-Repo/README.md

 - **Notes:** Perfect FPS with high res.
 Depends on the plane you choose and the amount of 'parts' it has

 ### Resident Evil: Village
-- **Stability:** Stable
+- **Stability:** Very Stable
 - **FPS:** Good
 - **Settings:** Maxed
 - **Method:** Native (ARM64), Steam
 - **Notes:** Perfectly optimized.
-Stable at 30fps with maxed settings, high res and upscaling, 60fps+ on low settings.
+Stable at 30fps with maxed settings, high res and upscaling, 60fps+ on medium settings.
 This is how a good game should be!
 My theory is that it is designed for a iPhone and then ported over to mac with higher graphic settings

 ### Minecraft: Java Edition
 - **Stability:** Very Stable